Your journey begins at the historic Santa Gertrudis Creek where Captain King first camped in 1852.

-New Year’s Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+Easter Sunday, Independence Day, Thanksgiving Day and Christmas Day.

 Seating is sold on a first-come, first-served basis and can be booked on line in advance.
 Please note that private vehicles are not allowed on King Ranch tours.
 Only service animals are allowed on tours.

 $20 + tax for Adults

 $15 + tax for Seniors (ages 65+), Military, and Students

 Free for toddlers 4 and under